-HIGHLIGHTS Sediment enters South San Francisco Bay from two major sources: inflow from rivers and southward transport from Central Bay This study, the first to examine flux of suspendedsediment between the main basin of South Bay and Lower South Bay, found that the net flux direction varied with amount of precipitation in the watershed Transport between north and south greatly exceeded inputs from the two largest tributaries entering Lower South Bay Flux from other Bay segments could be a significant source of sediment for the salt-marsh restoration projects underway in Lower South Bay Because many contaminants adsorb to sediment particles, the findings will also inform studies of contaminant fate DUMBARTON BRIDGE.
-PHOTOGRAPH BY GREGORY SHELLENBARGER.
+- Sediment enters South San Francisco Bay from two major sources: inflow from rivers and southward transport from Central Bay. - This study, the first to examine flux of suspended sediment between the main basin of South Bay and Lower South Bay, found that the net flux direction varied with amount of precipitation. - Transport between north and south greatly exceeded inputs from the two major rivers entering Lower South Bay. - These findings suggest that flux from the Bay could be a significant source of sediment for the salt-marsh restoration projects underway in Lower South Bay. - Because many contaminants adsorb to sediment particles, the findings will also inform studies of contaminant fate.